FaradayRF/Faraday-Software/docs/proxy.rst

 ==================
 Send/Receive Faraday Data
 --------------------
-Checks the proxy queue for the specified port to receive any data packets that may be present.
-If present the packets are returned as a JSON dictionary as an HTTP response.
-Additionally, the POST call will add packets to the POST queue which are sent to Faraday on a periodica basis.
+Checks the proxy queue for the specified port.
+If packets are present in the qeue they are returned as a JSON dictionary as an HTTP response.
+Additionally, the POST method will add packets to the POST queue which are sent to Faraday on a periodica basis.
+Invalid parameters are responded with appropriate HTTP responses and relevant warning messages.

 * **http://localhost:8000/**
 	Port 8000 of localhost (127.0.0.1)